rdkcentral/firebolt-apis/requirements/specifications/hardware/hdmi-input.md

   }
 ```

+The `onSignalChanged` API requires `use` access to the `xrn:firebolt:capability:inputs:hdmi` capability.

+## 7. EDID Version
+Extended Display Identification Data enables HDMI devices to communicate which set of features are supported.

+The `HDMIInput` module **MUST** have a boolean property named `edidVersion`, with a getter, setter, and notification subscriber.

+The `edidVersion` property **MUST** have a `port` parameter to specify which port.

+The `edidVersion` property requires access to the `use` role of the `xrn:firebolt:capability:inputs:hdmi` capability.

+The `edidVersion` property **MUST** have a notification for when a port's edid value changes.

+The `edidVersion` property **MUST** have a setter that requires access to the `manage` role.

+Setting this property changes the specified port's EDID version, that is broadcast to other devices.

+Low latency mode switches the device to shorten the overall processing time of HDMI A/V signals.
+Depending on the platform some video processing features may be disabled such as MPEG noise reduction.

-## 7. Low Latency
+## 8. Low Latency
 Low Latency refers to a set of functionally that combines to provide manual or automatic activation of HDMI Low Latency Mode.

 Low latency mode switches the device to shorten the overall processing time of HDMI A/V signals.

-Depending on the platform some video processing features may be dropped such as MPEG noise reduction.
+Depending on the platform some video processing features may be disabled such as MPEG noise reduction.

-### 7.1.
+### 8.1.
 Low Latency Mode
 The `HDMIInput` module **MUST** have a boolean property named `lowLatencyMode`, with a getter, setter, and notification subscriber.

-Enabling this property turns on the underlying low latency mode feature for the Firebolt device.
+Enabling this property turns on the underlying low latency mode feature for the Firebolt device, which affects all HDMI ports,
+but not other media sources.

 Low latency mode switches the device to shorten the overall processing time of HDMI A/V signals.
-Depending on the platform some video processing features may be dropped such as MPEG noise reduction.
+Depending on the platform some video processing features may be disabled such as MPEG noise reduction.

+The `lowLatencyMode` API requires `use` access to the `xrn:firebolt:capability:inputs:hdmi` capability.

+The `lowLatencyMode` API **MUST** have a corresponding setter that requires `manage` access to the `xrn:firebolt:capability:inputs:hdmi` capability.

-#### 7.1.1.
+#### 8.1.1.
 Low Latency Mode Notification
 Whenever the underlying HDMI implementation executes an LLM change (either on or off), this notification **MUST** fire:

 `HDMIInput.onLowLatencyModeChanged`

+The `onLowLatencyModeChanged` API requires `use` access to the `xrn:firebolt:capability:inputs:hdmi` capability.

-### 7.2.
+### 8.2.
 Auto Low Latency Mode Signalled
 The `HDMIInput` module **MUST** have an `onAutoLowLatencyModeSignalChanged` notification that fires when the ALLM signal from the source connected to a port changes.

 This notification **MUST** have an object payload.